gulpetl/gulp-etl-tap-spreadsheet/README.md

 ### Usage
 **gulp-etl** plugins accept a configObj as the first parameter; the configObj will contain any info the plugin needs.
 For this plugin the configObj is the "Parsing Options" object for [xlsx](https://docs.sheetjs.com/) described [here](https://docs.sheetjs.com/#parsing-options).
 If a file has multiple sheets, they will be exported to a single file with the stream name indicating the sheet name.

+If HTML and TXT files are exported from excel they will import properly.
+Otherwise, HTML tables must be a simple format of having a header for every column, containing the columns name.

 ##### Sample gulpfile.js
 ```